hpc/charliecloud/doc/ch-fromhost.rst

    examples for details.

 5. Tested only for C programs compiled with GCC.
-Additional bind mount or kluding may be needed for untested use cases.
+Additional bind mount or kludging may be needed for untested use cases.
 If you'd like to use another compiler or programming environment, please get in touch so we can implement the necessary support.